iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

 sidebar_label: IOMesh for MySQL
 ---

 IOMesh provides persistent storage for stateful applications like Cassandra, MySQL, and MongDB.
-The following section describes how to deploy these stateful applications using IOMesh. 需要一段话简述 IOMesh 和 Stateful Application 的关系。
+The following section describes how to deploy these stateful applications using IOMesh.

 **Prerequisite**

 Verify that your IOMesh cluster is already deployed.

 **Procedure**
-1. Create the StorageClass `iomesh-mysql-sc.yaml`.
+1. Create a YAML config `iomesh-mysql-sc.yaml`.
 You can directly use the default StorageClass or create one with custom parameters.
 Refer to [Creating StorageClass](../volume-operations/create-storageclass.md#creating-storageclass) for detailed information.

     ```yaml
     kind: StorageClass